-- Biomarkers (1) guide compound optimization and differentiation in preclinical studies, (2) support human dose prediction in translational PK/PD studies, and (3) allow patient stratification in clinical trials; - Mathematical and computational biology is indispensable for biomarker identification; - Caveats in biomarker identification calls for integrated mechanistic and statistical modelling to establish causal relations.
+- Biomarkers (1) guide compound optimization and differentiation in preclinical studies, (2) support human dose prediction in translational PK/PD studies, and (3) allow patient stratification in clinical trials; - Mathematical and computational biology is indispensable for biomarker identification; - Beware of curse of dimensionality when using high-dimensional data for biomarker identification.
+It is probably beneficial to integrate mechanistic, statistical, and causal thinking and modeling.